 The B2B (business-to-business) payments market is growing, with payments becoming increasingly digital.
 Although the market as a whole is becoming more flexible and secure, there are still challenges that inhibit businesses’ ability to efficiently manage B2B payments, not to mention expand internationally.

-Whether you operate a B2B company or need to make regular or recurring payments to your suppliers and vendors, we rounded up 18 B2B payment statistics you need to know.
+Whether you operate a B2B company or need to make regular or recurring payments to your suppliers and vendors, we rounded up nearly two dozen B2B payment statistics you need to know.

 B2B Payments Overview

-The global B2B payments market was worth $903.5 billion in 2021, with forecasts to grow at a compound annual growth rate (CAGR) of 10.2% through 2028.
-This means the global B2B payments market will amount to a predicted $1.6 trillion by 2028.
+The global B2B payments market size reached $994.2 billion in 2022, with forecasts to grow at a compound annual growth rate (CAGR) of 10.1% through 2030.
+This means the global B2B payments market will amount to a predicted $2.1 trillion by 2030.

 Related: Learn about the tools behind payment processing in our guide to merchant accounts for small businesses.

 3. 80% of B2B transactions will be digital by 2025